 Interest rate risk is the risk that the fair value or future cash flows of the Group's and the Company's financial instruments will fluctuate because of changes in market interest rates.
-The Group's and the Company's exposure to interest rate risk arises primarily from bank borrowings.
-All of the Group's and the Company's financial assets and liabilities at floating rates are contractually re-priced at intervals of less than 4 months (2012: 4 months) from the balance sheet date.
+The Group's and the Company's exposure to interest rate risk arises primarily from bank borrowings, finance lease obligations, and convertible bonds.
+All of the Group's and the Company's financial assets and liabilities at floating rates are contractually re-priced at intervals of less than 4 months (2013: 4 months) from the balance sheet date.